keerthi917743/snacksphere/README.md

-# 🍔 SnackSphere – Full Stack Food Menu & Cart Management System
+# 🍔 SnackSphere – Food Menu & Cart Management System

 ## 📖 About The Project

-SnackSphere is a full-stack food web application developed using frontend technologies and Java Spring Boot backend architecture.
+SnackSphere is a food web application developed using frontend technologies and Java Spring Boot backend architecture.
 The application allows users to browse food items, view categories, and manage cart functionality through a clean, responsive, and interactive user interface.

 ## Features: